 NURS5054 Emergency Nursing Practice

-Credit points: 6 Session: Semester 2 Classes: distance education/intensive, up to 4 study days Prerequisites: NURS5059 Assessment: essay part a (10%) and part b (30%) and 2 hour exam (50%) and online modules (10%) and satisfactory completion of clinical assessment tasks Campus: Mallett Street Mode of delivery: Block mode
+Credit points: 6 Session: Semester 2 Classes: distance education/intensive, up to 4 study days Prerequisites: NURS5059 Assessment: essay part a (10%) and part b (30%) and written examination (50%) and online modules (10%) and satisfactory completion of clinical assessment tasks Mode of delivery: Block mode